eilles23/moodle-lifecycletrigger_emptycourse/README.md

 Course without an Activity or Resource are marked for the cleanupprocess of the lifecycle admin tool.

 ## Settings
-Site administrators choose between the activities or resources to not be considered.
+Site administrators choose between the activities or resources to not to be considered.

 ## Proceeding
 A trigger plugin always receives one course.
 To determine whether the course should be deleted the plugin